sresende/airbnb_data_analysis/README.md

 (table)

 The rain forest model was the one selected to be used in the Streamlit app to predict the prices simulation.
-The code for the app can be found at the app folder in this repository.
+The code for the app can be found at the app folder in this same repository.

 ##  Recomendations and Conclusions
 ---